 As silly as that question sounds on its face, there's more to hemp's legal status than meets the eye.
 After years of selling Sympatico hemp/Tencel clothing, it was a customer at a craft fair who got me curious.
 She said she had always thought hemp was illegal and wondered how hemp clothing was exempt.
 What I found out is curious indeed.

 In the years since that conversation, hemp’s been in the news a lot.
 Growing interest in not just hemp clothing but also medicines containing CBD have kept it in the headlines and made its status even more curious.
 As I noted in a more recent blog post, in the 2018 Farm Bill, Congress finally recognized industrial hemp as an agricultural commodity, separating it from its more notorious cousin, marijuana.

 First, a little botany: Both industrial hemp, the stuff that textiles, paper and foods are made with, and recreational/medicinal cannabis come from plants that share a common ancestor.
 Over the more than 7,000 years in which humans have grown cannabis, selective breeding has resulted in the emergence of many cannabis varieties.
-Is it for rope or dope?

-Hemp bred for its seeds, oil and fiber contains trace quantities of THC (tetrahydrocannabinol), the stuff that produces the euphoric effects of recreational and medicinal marijuana.
+Hemp bred for its seeds, oil and fiber contains trace quantities of THC (tetrahydrocannabinol), the stuff that produces the euphoric and and therapeutic effects of recreational and medicinal marijuana.
 Smoking industrial hemp varieties is more likely to give you a headache than a high.

 For more information about hemp's use in clothing, read our story here.
 Blended with eco-friendly Tencel, a fiber made from sustainably farmed eucalyptus trees, hemp is a mainstay of the Sympatico Clothing collection.
 Learn more about our supple, rayon-like hemp/Tencel fabric here.